AtlasFPGA/OSD_Openrisc_or1k_Unamiga_CYC1000/README.md

 With a revision of the OSD to meet the requirements of the CYC1000 8MBX16BIT with a fast accesss sdram, The core unamiga could do better and could have more optimized memory scheme.

-Entre la parte del OSD y la parte del core unamiga del cual disfruta en CYC1000 con la placa de entradas y salidas ATLAS se podría obtenner un mejor aprovechamiento de los 8Mbytes que dispone la CYC1000.
+Entre la parte del OSD y la parte del core unamiga del cual disfruta en CYC1000 con la placa de entradas y salidas ATLAS se podría obtener un mejor aprovechamiento de los 8Mbytes que dispone la CYC1000.

 Manual or1k;
 https://openrisc.io/or1k.html